Blog

 Single-Ply Membrane Roofing

-Single-ply membrane roofing systems consist of a single layer of flexible, synthetic material that is laid over the roof deck and sealed at the seams.
+Single-ply membrane roofing systems are made of one layer of flexible, synthetic material.
+This layer is placed over the roof deck and sealed at the seams.
 The three main types of single-ply membranes are:

-- TPO (Thermoplastic Polyolefin): A heat-weldable, reflective membrane that offers good energy efficiency, strength, and resistance to punctures and chemicals.
+2. TPO (Thermoplastic Polyolefin): A heat-weldable, reflective membrane that provides energy efficiency, strength, and resistance to punctures and chemicals.

-- PVC (Polyvinyl Chloride): A heat-weldable, reinforced membrane with excellent fire resistance, chemical stability, and seam strength, making it suitable for buildings with high moisture or chemical exposure.
+3. PVC (Polyvinyl Chloride): This is a heat-weldable, reinforced membrane.
+It offers excellent fire resistance, chemical stability, and strong seams.
+These qualities make it ideal for buildings that face high moisture or chemical exposure.

 Metal Roofing